demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 tags: ["clojure"]
 ---

-In this seventh part of the blog series [Building an E-Commerce Marketplace Middleware in Clojure]({{<relref "intro.md">}}), I am going to share how we implemented the business operation(s) from the client's Order Management System(OMS) across marketplaces by processing the messages from IBM-MQ.
+In this seventh part of the blog series [Building an E-Commerce Marketplace Middleware in Clojure]({{<relref "intro.md">}}), I am going to share how we captured a business operation from the client's Order Management System(OMS) processed it in a marketplace.

-**Ranging** is an activity in the OMS that sets the visibility of an item in a marketplace to true, so that it can be listed for sale.
-The reverse operation is **Deranging** which unlist the item from the marketplace.
-There are two more operations **Inventorying** and **Pricing** which updates the inventory and the pricing of the items in the marketplace respectively.
+**Ranging** is an activity in the OMS that turn on the visibility of an item in a marketplace and make it available for sale.
+The reverse operation is **Deranging**, which unlist the item from the marketplace.
+There are two more operations **Inventorying** and **Pricing** which updates the inventory and the pricing of the items in the marketplace, respectively.

-When the back-office team of the Client perform any of these operation in their OMS, it communicates the operation to the middleware through IBM-MQ.
-These messages are encoded using XML.
+The back-office team of the Client perform these operations in their OMS.
+In turn, the OMS communicates the performed action to the middleware through IBM-MQ using XML encoded message.

 It is going to be a long post.
-So, here is a sneak preview of what we'll be learning on the Clojure implemenation front.
+So, here is a sneak preview of what we'll be learning on the Clojure implementation front.

-* A varient of the [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/talks/boundaries) technique in action.
+* A variant of the [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/talks/boundaries) technique in action.
 * More Clojure.Spec (and multi-spec) and asserting the public function parameters using it.
 * XML Parsing & Validation
 * Persisting JSON data in PostgreSQL using Toucan and much more.